Tondeptrai23/e-commerce-api/src/v2/document/docs/feature.md

 -   **Minimum Order Amount**: $50
 -   **Maximum Discount**: $20
 -   **Usage Limit**: 100
+-   **Start Date**: Current date
--   **Expiration Date**: 30 days from creation
+-   **Expiration Date**: 30 days from the start date

 When customers apply the coupon code `TSHIRT20` during checkout, the system automatically calculates the discount based on the defined rules.
-The coupon is valid for 30 days or until the usage limit is reached, providing an incentive for customers to make purchases within the specified timeframe.
+The coupon is valid for 30 days from today or until the usage limit is reached, providing an incentive for customers to make purchases within the specified timeframe.

 Certain fields can be left blank to allow the coupon to apply to all products or orders.

 This feature enables businesses to implement targeted promotions, monitor the effectiveness of various campaigns, and adjust their strategies based on real-time analytics.
 By providing personalized discounts and incentives, businesses can enhance customer engagement and stimulate sales growth.

+### Alternative Pricing Strategy

-**Alternative**: The store can utilize the `DiscountPrice` field for each variant to set a reduced price.
+The store can utilize the `DiscountPrice` field for each variant to set a reduced price.
 However, this approach is less flexible and dynamic compared to using coupons.
 It is more suitable for permanent discounts or for situations where displaying the discounted price directly on the product page is desired.

 # Admin Interface